NBISweden/elixir_evaluation_evaluation/docs/results_1.md

   Brazas, Michelle D., and BF Francis Ouellette.
   "Continuing education workshops in bioinformatics positively impact research and careers."
 PLoS computational biology 12.6 (2016): e1004916.
+- `[Darling‐Hammond et al., 2010]`
+  Darling‐Hammond, Linda, Xiaoxia Newton, and Ruth Chung Wei.
+  "Evaluating teacher education outcomes: A study of the Stanford Teacher Education Programme."
+Journal of education for teaching 36.4 (2010): 369-388.
 - `[Gurwitz et al., 2020]`
   Gurwitz, Kim T., et al.
   "A framework to assess the quality and impact of bioinformatics training